jatang/Feudler/README.md

 **User Base/Stakeholders:**

 	-The casual in-browser videogamer.
 Possibly linked from social media.

 	-TA's and instructors of the cs032 course.

-**User Defined Problems:**

-	-Scoring guesses in any feud game appropriately.
-It should be forgiving enough to give points to "close" answers but reward accuracy.

-	-Having fair, unrepeating prompts.

-	-Smooth multiplayer lobbying/rooms with private options.

-	-Preventing cheating (against other users simply performing the search).

 **Interview/Survey Questions and Results (https://goo.gl/forms/dvTZsWj1tCV85ALt1):**